mrazjava/booklink-openlibrary/EXAMPLES.md

 ## Monthly Imports
 These are the commands I use to process monthly imports from latest data dumps.
 On even months, I generate randomized author filter and use that to create a database.
-On odd months, I always create sample database off the `author-id-filter.txt` provided in the project.
+On odd months, I always create sample database off the `author-id-incl-filter.txt` provided in the project.
 On even months database feature different sets of sample authors.
 On odd months, databases feature the same set of authors.